festvox/datasets-CMU_Wilderness/README.md

-This will unpack the indices in the NANTTV directory, download the data from bible.is (unless it is already in downloads/NANTTV/download/) then reconstruct the aligned data in NANTTV/aligned/wav and NANTTV/aligned/etc This process will take around 30 minutes depending on your internet connection, and the speech of your machine.
+This will unpack the indices in the NANTTV directory, download the data from bible.is (unless it is already in downloads/NANTTV/download/) then reconstruct the aligned data in NANTTV/aligned/wav/ and NANTTV/aligned/etc/ This process will take around 30 minutes depending on your internet connection, and the speed of your machine.

 ...